New Haven Blues (baseball): 1889 to 1896 – Six League memberships

 The New Haven Texas "Steers" returned to play in 1896 Class A level Atlantic League.
 New Haven ended league play with a record of 21–38 under manager Ted Sullivan when the team disbanded July 12.
 New Haven 1896 played in two leagues during the season.
-The New Haven "Edgewoods" began the season as members of the Naugatuck Valley League.
+The New Haven "Edgewoods", frequently known as the "Athletics" began the season as members of the Naugatuck Valley League.
 The New Haven team disbanded July 12, 1896.
 The 1896 Edgewoods team had a record of 22–18 under manager T.R.
 Greist, finishing in a third place tie in the six-team league as no playoffs were held.
 New Haven had an identical record as the Derby Angels.
 New Haven ended their Naugatuck Valley League season 3.0 games behind the first place Bridgeport Victors, who were managed by Baseball Hall of Fame member Jim O'Rourke and 2.0 games behind the Torrington Tornados, managed by former New Haven player and all of fame member Roger Connor.

 Pitcher Ned Garvin played his second professional season with New Haven in 1886, before making his major league debut with the Philadelphia Phillies later in the 1896 season.
 As his career continued, Garvin developed a pitch that curved in the opposite direction of the typical curveball thrown by a right-handed pitcher.
 Garvin's long fingers allowed him to hold the ball with a unique grip.
 Some sources credit Garvin with teaching hall of fame pitcher Christy Mathewson about his signature pitch.
 A similar pitch is known as a screwball in modern baseball.

 Early in his career, Garvin was known to drink heavily and become violent in his interactions.
 Garvin became known as "The Navasota Tarantula" in reference to his hometown of Navasota, Texas.
 In 1900, Garvin shot at a black man who he said had refused to shine his shoes and faced a trial for his actions.
 The next year Garvin stabbed another man during a barroom fight.
 In the winter 1908, Garvin had finished pitching in the 1907 season and was suffering from tuberculosis.
 He returned to his native Texas in the hopes that a climate change would help him.
 Still suffering from the disease Garvin moved again, this time to Fresno, California.
 Garvin died in Fresno on June 16, 1908.

 The New Haven team did not return to play in 1897, as the Connecticut State League, reformed as a six–team league without a New Haven franchise in the Class F level league.